OASIS-learn-study/oasis.learn.study/faq.md

 Humans volunteer, server machines do not.

+At this time, we are running this hosted on a Red Hat employee account on Openshift.com Online.

-We are currently thinking about how to pay for our hosting costs to you let play.
+We are currently thinking about how to pay for our hosting costs to you let play more.

-Sponsorship most welcome!
+Sponsorship discussions most welcome!

 ## Open Community